department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/eligibility.md

 - The spouse or dependent child of a Veteran, even if the Veteran died first, **or**
 - In some cases, the adult dependent child of a Veteran (if you aren't married)

 **Note:** If you have a less than honorable discharge that you believe is unfair or unjust, you can apply for a discharge upgrade.
-If your application goes through, you may be able to get VA burial and memorial benefits.
+If your application goes through and your discharge is upgraded, you may be able to get VA burial and memorial benefits.
 [Find out how to apply for a discharge upgrade](/discharge-upgrade-instructions/).

 </div>